 “The questions to ask are, how close are you to the end of the class or your degree, and is it worth it to hold off from quitting until you’re finished?” says Foss.
 “No matter how stressful the exit may be, it’s so important to seize benefits like these that allow you to depart in a strategic way.”

 Your goal is to quit your job.
 Today’s the big day.
 Now don’t screw it up by being unprepared for the company’s response.

 “You want to ask yourself, what if they come back with a counteroffer?”
 Foss says.
 “If you’re not prepared for that moment, you may respond very quickly and reactively, often with a yes.
 But two or three months later, you wind up feeling all the same emotions that led you to quit in the first place.
 Counteroffers are deceiving, and a lot of times, people don’t see the downside of accepting them.
 I view them as Band-Aids.
 Think long and hard about how you would respond if the company decides to throw a lot of money at you.”

 If you decide beforehand that you may entertain a counteroffer, Jansen offers this advice: “Ask for much more than seems realistic.
 The best time to negotiate is when a company wants to hire you and wants to get rid of you,” she says.

 Depending on your industry, chances are you’ll encounter co-workers again down the road.
 You may even hire or be hired by them one day.
 Do everything you can to leave on a positive note.

-Jansen concurs: “Keep your grace and poise intact as you depart, always.
+Jansen agrees: “Keep your grace and poise intact as you depart, always.
 You never know where these people will turn up next in your life.
-Also, you’ll ultimately get even more satisfaction out of showing them how great your career and life is after leaving that joint!”
+Also, you’ll ultimately get even more satisfaction out of showing them how great your career and life is after leaving that joint.”